Rivera History, Family Crest & Coats of Arms

 The distinguished surname Rivera is a proud sign of a rich and ancient ancestry.
 The name was originally derived from the Castilian word "rivera," which means "riverbank."
 Thus it is quite probable that the first families to take on Rivera as a surname lived near the banks of a river.

 Spelling variations of this family name include: Rivera, Ribera, Ribeira, Rivero, Ribero, Ribeiro and others.

-Another 205 words (15 lines of text) are included under the topic Early Rivera Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Rivera Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Typical Rivera Emigration from the United Kingdom to North America

 Rivera Settlers in United States in the 18th Century